ourzora/nft-hooks/docs/useNFT.md

   // Current/ongoing auction information synthesized from pricing data
   auction: {
     highestBid: {
       pricing: PricingInfo;
       placedBy: string;
       placedAt: string;
     };
-   current: {
+    // Auction type is none if no perpetual market exists and
+    // no reserve auctions exist.
-     auctionType: "reserve" | "perpetual";
+    auctionType: "reserve" | "perpetual" | "none";
     endingAt?: string;
     likelyHasEnded: boolean; // If an auction ended but has not been finalized this will be true.
     reserveMet: boolean;
     reservePrice?: PricingInfo;
-   };
   };
 };